-The HKIS Dual Language Immersion (DLI) program was introduced to expand the program offering and to serve the needs of HKIS diverse community.
+The HKIS Dual Language Immersion (DLI) pathway was introduced in 2025 – 26 school year to expand the program offering within the HKIS Chinese Studies program.
+The DLI pathway offers an alternative path to learning, targeting both non-native and native Mandarin speakers to form a class community that represents the HKIS student body.
 Guided by HKIS Mission and Vision, the DLI program is aligned with the HKIS Primary Schools’ educational philosophy, beliefs, and core values.
 With these shared principles, the DLI program aims to collaboratively deliver academic content and social-emotional learning around 50% in English and another 50% in Chinese in their homeroom classes.

-HKIS DLI program follows a one-way immersion model in which students spend one day immersed in the Chinese learning environment and another day in English.
-Starting from Reception 1, developmentally appropriate adjustments will be made to align with the practices of the mainstream classes.
-The DLI Program will continue to Grade 5 after which students will be integrated into the Middle School mainstream program and placed by their Chinese Language proficiency.
+Students in the Dual Language Immersion pathway spend one day immersed in the Chinese learning environment and another day in English.
+This pathway starts in Reception 1 and continues to Grade 5 after which students will be integrated into the Middle School mainstream pathway and placed by their Chinese Language Proficiency.

-The curriculum in a Dual Language Immersion program is designed to be rigorous and engaging, integrating language acquisition with core academic subjects.
+The curriculum in a Dual Language Immersion pathway will match the experience of the HKIS mainstream pathway, designed to be rigorous and engaging while integrating language acquisition with core academic subjects.
 Through consistent exposure to both languages, we aim to nurture the students in the DLI program to acquire the following qualities:

 - Critical Thinking and Problem Solving: Students transfer knowledge and skills between languages, and think creatively and outside the box to solve problems.